andrevidela/Research-report/Thesis/index.md

 +                            (throw (LinearUsed fc used nm))
 ```

-We notice that the semantics of this check are "is the multiplicity is linear and we have not used the variable exactly once, then throw an error".
+We notice that the semantics of this check are "if the multiplicity is linear, and we have not used the variable exactly once, then throw an error".
 But this check would be non-sensical for a different semiring as `ZeroOneOmega`.
 For example, for exact usage the rule should be "is the multiplicity as a nat _is different_ from the number of uses then throw an error".
 Or for intervals, the rule should be "if the number of uses is outside the range of the interval, then throw an error".
 This suggests that there is an additional structure to our semiring that we are missing, and that relates each value to a natural number representing the number of uses.
 Something like :

 ```haskell
 interface CheckCount a where